athaapa/contextflow/README.md

 ]

 cf = ContextFlow(
-	scoring_model="anthropic", # You can mix and match providers to see what is working for you summarizing_model="gemini"
+	scoring_model="anthropic", # You can mix and match providers to see what works well for you summarizing_model="gemini"
 )